Yotokens2020/Yotokens/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the diablod tests manually, launch src/test/test_diablo .
+To run the yotokensd tests manually, launch src/test/test_yotokens .

-To add more diablod tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more yotokensd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the diablo-qt tests manually, launch src/qt/test/diablo-qt_test
+To run the yotokens-qt tests manually, launch src/qt/test/yotokens-qt_test

-To add more diablo-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more yotokens-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.